 Discount to Fair Value Calculation

-When it comes to value investing, estimating a stock’s fair value (also known as intrinsic value) is crucial.
-Our stock screeners use the Discount to Fair Value metric to quickly identify potentially undervalued stocks.
-This guide explains how this metric is calculated using two approaches: Free Cash Flow and Net Profit.
+In value investing, accurately estimating a stock’s fair value, also known as intrinsic value, is paramount.
+Our advanced stock screeners leverage the Discount to Fair Value metric to swiftly identify potentially undervalued stocks.
+This comprehensive guide delves into how this metric is calculated using two robust approaches: Free Cash Flow and Net Profit.

 The Discounted Cash Flow (DCF) Method

-The Discounted Cash Flow (DCF) method is a fundamental approach to estimating the value of a business based on its expected future cash flows.
-This technique involves the following steps:
+The Discounted Cash Flow (DCF) method is a cornerstone technique in estimating the value of a business based on its projected future cash flows.
+This method operates under the principle that the value of money diminishes over time, making future cash flows less valuable than present ones.
+Here’s how we apply the DCF method:

-2. Discounting the projected cash flows back to their present value using a specified discount rate
+The projected cash flows are then discounted back to their present value using a specified discount rate, which represents the desired rate of return, akin to the cost of equity.

 Free Cash Flow and Net Profit Approaches